This Is the Only Sunscreen the FDA Wants You to Use

 The broad-spectrum Tizo 3 Tinted Face Mineral SPF 40 Sunscreen is specifically designed for your face.
 It relies on zinc and titanium to provide reliable sun protection, and this tinted SPF40 formulation makes you look effortlessly better.
 Reviewers rave that it works well under makeup—acting almost like a primer—and that it also evens out skin tone without it.
 “The tinted version is great because it eliminates the concern that many have about physical blocks and the way they whiten or leave a hazy film on skin,” explains Jeffrey S. Fromowitz, MD, founder of Dermatology of Boca.
 He says that he often recommends Tizo to his patients.
 “This is elegant and blends with nearly all skin types and colors.”

 Finding a sunscreen that actually sticks to your skin through extreme sweat, swimming, and sun is not easy.
 The All Good Butter Stick Sport, SPF 50, with a whopping 25 percent of non-nano zinc oxide, does just that, and it goes on, well, like butter thanks to its coconut base.
 It may take a little extra work to blend into your skin, but it’s worth it for the sweat- and water-resistant SPF 50, 80-minute protection.
+Like this?
+Find more sunscreen stick picks for mess-free application.

 For really sensitive skin